Crown-Commercial-Service/digitalmarketplace-jenkins/README.md

 We use Jenkins job builder for managing jobs.
 The best documentation for this is [here](https://jenkins-job-builder.readthedocs.org/en/latest/index.html)

+Basic jenkins setup uses an ansible script [found on the interwebs](https://github.com/softasap/sa-box-jenkins) that is BSD/MIT licensed, copied and modified substantially to our own ends.
+Our version needed to be sufficiently different (e.g. we install to a different location) that including the original as a submodule turned out not the be useful.

 ## To setup

  * The DM_CREDENTIALS_REPO environment variable needs to be set to your credentials repo path.
 (E.g. put it in your bash profile)